DaianeFeliciano/DaianeFeliciano/README.md

 :house_with_garden: I’m from Brazil.

 :books: I'm in the last year of my bachelor's degree in Administration
-        And the seconds year of IT
+:books: And the seconds year of IT

 :outbox_tray: 2021 Goals: create a new project and find a new job.